liferay/liferay-docs/developer/frameworks/articles/configuration/02-creating-a-configuration-interface.markdown

 When you register a configuration interface, a UI is auto-generated for it in *System Settings* &rarr; *Platform* &rarr; *Third Party*.
-That's the default location; read the next section to learn how to locate it somewhere more intuitive.
+That's the default location; read the next section to learn how to move it somewhere more intuitive.